1935 Cincinnati Reds season: Regular season

-The rebuilding Reds started the season with a .500 record in April, going 7-7 and sitting in fourth place, 2.5 games behind the first place Brooklyn Dodgers.
+The rebuilding Reds started the season with a .500 record in April, going 7–7 and sitting in fourth place, 2.5 games behind the first place Brooklyn Dodgers.
 Late in the month, Cincinnati purchased infielder Billy Sullivan from the St. Paul Saints of the American Association.
 Sullivan had last played in the major leagues in 1933 with the Chicago White Sox, where he hit .192 in 54 games.

-In May, the club struggled, earning a record of 3-9 to begin the month, dropping their overall to 10-16 and into sixth place, eight games behind the pennant leading New York Giants.
-Cincinnati rebounded from their slump, winning six games in a row to even their record at 16-16.
+In May, the club struggled, earning a record of 3–9 to begin the month, dropping their overall to 10-16 and into sixth place, eight games behind the pennant leading New York Giants.
+Cincinnati rebounded from their slump, winning six games in a row to even their record at 16–16.
 During their winning streak, on May 24, the Reds hosted the Brooklyn Dodgers in what was the first night game in Major League history.
-In front of a crowd of 20,422 fans, the Reds defeated the Dodgers 2-1.
+In front of a crowd of 20,422 fans, the Reds defeated the Dodgers 2–1.

-Following their six game winning streak, the Reds won only one of their next 11 games, dropping to 17-26 and back into sixth place, 13.5 games behind the Giants.
+Following their six-game winning streak, the Reds won only one of their next 11 games, dropping to 17–26 and back into sixth place, 13.5 games behind the Giants.
 During the month of June, Cincinnati returned pitcher Danny MacFayden to the New York Yankees and sold little used infielder Tony Piet to the Chicago White Sox.
 Later in the month, the club purchased pitcher Emmett Nelson from the Los Angeles Angels of the Pacific Coast League.
-Nelson had a record of 11-5 with an ERA of 3.12 in 20 games with the Angels.
+Nelson had a record of 11–5 with an ERA of 3.12 in 20 games with the Angels.
 Cincinnati also purchased outfielder Babe Herman from the Pittsburgh Pirates.
 Herman, who played with the Reds in 1932, had a .235 average and seven runs batted in with Pittsburgh in 1935.

 On July 5, the Reds signed free agent outfielder Kiki Cuyler.
 Cuyler began the 1935 season with the Chicago Cubs, hitting .268 with four home runs and 18 RBI in 45 games.
-While with the Cubs, Cuyler led the NL in stolen bases for three consecutive seasons, from 1928–30, and in 1934, he led the league with 42 doubles.
+While with the Cubs, Cuyler led the NL in stolen bases for three consecutive seasons, from 1928 to 1930, and in 1934, he led the league with 42 doubles.
 Earlier in his career, while with the Pittsburgh Pirates, Cuyler led the NL with 26 triples and 144 runs in 1925, followed by leading the league in runs again in 1926 with 113 and in stolen bases with 35.